Manu National Park

 Tourism

-- Manu is a popular destination for eco-tourism, attracting visitors interested in bird watching, wildlife photography, and exploring the Amazon.
+- Manu is a popular destination for ecotourism, attracting visitors interested in bird watching, wildlife photography, and exploring the Amazon.

 - There are various tourist routes, including those that lead to the Manu Wildlife Center, a popular lodge that offers guided tours of the park.